cailleach1310/ares-d6system-plugin/README.md

 #### specials_difficulty
 This key should be set to 'cost' if you want each subsequent rank of a special ability to cost the same amount of creation points as the 1st rank.
 Set this to '1' or any other number, if you want a unified (cheaper) cost for ranks greater than 1.

+### d6system_damage.yml
+Specifics regarding wound levels and healing can be configured in this particular file.

+#### assist_heal_block
+Number of hours, during which a char will be blocked from healing another char after attempting a heal on them.

+#### assist_healed_cron
+Times, at which assisted heal blocks will be checked.

+#### heal_skills
+Skills that can be used by a healer for healing another char.
+Each skill can have a modifier configured (usually '0').

+#### natural_heal_cron
+Times for the natural heal cron check.

+#### natural_heal_message
+Text for the natural heal job that will be triggered by the natural_heal_cron.

+#### wound_levels
+Definition of the wound levels, including their name, effect, natural heal difficulty, assisted heal difficulty and resting time (in days).

 ## Uninstallation
 Removing the plugin requires some code fiddling.
 See [Uninstalling Plugins](https://www.aresmush.com/tutorials/code/extras.html#uninstalling-plugins).